 Examples of allergies for which immunotherapy may be used are:

 - Insect venom allergy.

 Immunotherapy can be part of the treatment for various types of cancer.

 The medication of immunotherapy is administered via an infusion, tablet or subcutaneous injection.
 How long the treatment lasts, depends on the purpose.
-Immunotherapy for allergies takes about three to five years, in which each time the patient gets a small dose of the substance he or she is allergic to.
+Immunotherapy for allergies takes about three to five years, in which the patient periodically gets a small dose of the substance he or she is allergic to.
 Immunotherapy in case of cancer can be given in one go, but can also be given according to a fixed schedule in a certain period.
 For example, every three weeks.
 This is called a course.
 A treatment often includes several courses.

 The treatment of allergies with immunotherapy does not completely cure a person from his or her allergy.
 However, it can significantly reduce the symptoms.
 In the case of grass and tree pollen, the symptoms often reduce by 50 to 60%, with house dust mites around 40%.

 The effect of immunotherapy in case of cancer depends on the therapy.
 This can be given in addition to an operation to try to destroy any remaining cancer cells or as palliative therapy.
 In the latter case, the cancer can no longer be cured, but the treatment serves to ensure the best possible quality of life and, if possible, life extension.

 - How the body responds to immunotherapy cannot be predicted.

 - Possible side effects depend on the person and the type of treatment.
 Side effects often have to do with the response of the immune system.